gavinyork/zephyr3d/apps/doc/web/en/animation-controller.md

 | Timeline | The state's step array: play clips, wait, emit events, and run sequential or parallel branches. |
 | Response | How the current state reacts to an external event: transition, insert steps, enqueue, consume, or ignore. |

-The controller does not replace `AnimationSet`.
-Every playback is still created by the same `AnimationSet`, so fade-in, fade-out, markers, frames, masks, weights, and phase synchronization all use the lower-level animation system.
+The controller does not replace `AnimationSet`, and it does not orchestrate across multiple animation sets.
+An `AnimationController` binds to one `AnimationSet` when constructed; every later state, response, `parallel` branch, and `play` step can only play clips from that set.
+In other words, it is meant to organize the action flow for one node.
+For a cutscene across separate camera and character nodes, create one controller per node and synchronize them from outer code by starting them together or waiting for completion events.
+Every playback is still created by the bound `AnimationSet`, so fade-in, fade-out, markers, frames, masks, weights, and phase synchronization all use the lower-level animation system.

 ```typescript
 import { AnimationController } from '@zephyr3d/scene';